alberto-lazari/masters-thesis/chapters/discussion.typ

 While theoretically comprehensive,
 this approach faces several practical challenges:
-- Overly restrictive behavior: preemptively blocking methods risks preventing a large number legitimate operations, leading to frequent unexpected application crashes and a poor user experience.
+- Overly restrictive behavior: preemptively blocking methods could prevent a large number of legitimate operations to be performed, leading to frequent unexpected application crashes and a poor general user experience.

 - Overpermissioning:
-  users may respond to frequent crashes by granting all permissions to virtual apps, defeating the purpose of fine-grained permission management that the model tries to address in the first place.
+  users may respond to frequent crashes by granting all permissions to virtual apps, defeating the purpose of a fine-grained permission management that the model tries to address in the first place.

 - Lack of a permission mapping: no current, comprehensive mapping exists that associates Android API methods with their required permissions.
   Efforts to create such mappings in the past, while useful, remain incomplete or outdated, making an automated solution not achievable.

 - Evolving Android APIs:
   Android's API surface is vast and continuously expanding and changing.
-  This complicates efforts to automate a solution, even if an updated and exhaustive permission mapping existed, because maintaining it would require continuous and periodic efforts, that are resource-intensive and not sustainable over time.
+  This complicates efforts to automate a solution, because even if an updated and exhaustive permission mapping existed, maintaining it would require continuous and periodic efforts that are resource-intensive and not sustainable over time.

 The two most notable Android permission mappings were provided by _aexplorer_ @aexplorer and _PScout_ @pscout.
 Unfortunately, both projects have significant limitations and are outdated for modern Android versions: